If there’s one backyard upgrade Aussies love, it’s a swimming pool!

 The last (and most exciting!) step is to furnish and decorate your Cabana.
 Think about how you’ll be using the space, and how many seats you need to provide.

 By adding some comfortable seating (inside or outside, and perhaps a dining table, you’ll be able to create the ultimate alfresco entertaining area.
 Perfect for a poolside bbq!

-If you’d love to see our Pool Cabanas in person, we have 3 locations in Sydney which you can visit.
+If you’d love to see our Pool Cabanas or more designs in person, we have 3 locations in Sydney which you can visit.
 Click here to schedule your appointment.